sferenchak/PracticalJavaScript/README.md

 * todoList.toggleAll should use forEach (Already done in previous version)
 * view.displayTodos should use forEach (Already don ein previous version)

+# My Own changes to improve UX/UI a bit
 ## V12 Requirements
 * Each todo should have an icon that can be clicked
 * Clicking on the icon should toggle the completion status in todoList.todos and the DOM